taco-greco/HobbyMatch-PHP-MVC-API/README.md

 This is the backend API for **HobbyMatch**, a social platform that helps people find others with similar hobbies and interests.
 Built using a custom PHP MVC architecture, this project handles user authentication, hobby matching logic, and provides a set of RESTful endpoints consumed by the HobbyMatch Flutter frontend.

-## 🌐 Live Demo

-> (Optional: Add a link if the API or frontend app is hosted somewhere)

 ## 📱 Flutter Frontend

 Check out the Flutter frontend for this API here: